HyperTag/documentation/src/content/sources/java.md

 Check out the below calls and their use cases to determine the calls that you need to make.
 We have also included examples of how you'd call specific objects in Java.

-**Note**: Thee following examples use the [Guava](https://github.com/google/guava) immutable map style, but feel free to use standard Java maps instead.
+**Note:** Thee following examples use the [Guava](https://github.com/google/guava) immutable map style, but feel free to use standard Java maps instead.

 ### Identify